rlite/rlite/README.md

 #############################################################################

-A daemon program, **rlite-uipcps**, which implements the user-space part of the normal IPCP and of the shim-tcp4 IPCP.
+A daemon program, **rlite-uipcps**, which implements the user-space part of the normal IPCP, the shim-udp4, and shim-tcp4.
 A main thread listens on a UNIX socket to serve incoming requests from the **rlite-ctl** control tool.
 A different thread is used for each IPCP running in the system.